umbraco/UmbracoDocs/Umbraco-Uno/Going-live/index.md

 - Select Hostnames
 - Once inside Hostnames, click "Add new hostname"
 - Add your hostname to the field and select add
-- To keep track of the process, you can refresh the page when it is done sucessfully it will say: "Protected"
+- To keep track of the process, you can refresh the page when it is done successfully it will say: "Protected".

 ### Securing your site